 Arnold’s Country Kitchen: At 605 8th Ave.
 S., this is a local institution serving wonderful Southern cooking.
 The meat options change daily so go for the meat plus three where you get your meat entrée and add three sides.
 I love the brisket with squash casserole, mac and cheese and collard greens.
 I also like the cornbread and the pecan pie.
 You might go early as people line up almost out the door at noon.
 You go through a cafeteria line before heading to small tables as well as longer communal tables.
 The food was really outstanding so head over fast!
 In 2009 it received the America’s Classic Award from the James Beard Foundation.

-Husk, 76 Queen St.: I had lunch on my last day at the sister restaurant of McCrady’s.
-This is the newest offering of the James Beard Award winning chef Sean Brock.
+Husk, 76 Queen St.: I had lunch there on my last day in town.
 Its focus is on local ingredients.
 The atmosphere was great in the downstairs dining room which had great art and a nice contemporary design.
 I had the shrimp and grits which was great.
 I could have licked the bowl it was so good.
 The peach upside-down cake was also great.

 Mrs. Wilkes Dining Room: This has to be one of the best dining experiences you will find anywhere.
 Mrs. Wilkes is known for its home style Southern cooking.
 The restaurant is open Monday to Friday from 11 am to 2 pm.
 They do not take reservations.
 People start lining up as early as 10 am.
 We recommend getting there no later than 10:45 so you can be seated just before noon.
 You are seated with a large group of people at long tables where everything is served family style.
 The food is really incredible.
 They had fried chicken, barbecue pork and many side dishes including sweet potatoes, butter beans, black-eyed peas, collard greens, rutabaga, red rice, macaroni and cheese and biscuits.
 The banana pudding was also great.
 It is at 107 West Jones.